marsdrums/test-tutorial/visual-quality/index.md

 $\color{red} y = x$ (for reference), $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y = \frac{\cos(x \cdot \pi) + 1}{2}$, $\color{gold} y = 6x^5 - 15x^4 + 10x^3$.

 This last one is a quintic function, and it's particularly noteworthy because it does not only have null first derivatives in $x=0$ and $x=1$, but it also has null second derivatives in $x=0$ and $x=1$.
 This is relevant for for us, because the first derivative of the motion function represents speed (the slope of the function), while the second derivarive represents acceleration (the slope of the speed function).
 Functions like the cubic one we used earlier shows a discontinuity for what concerns the second derivative (acceleration).
+Although visually better than linear functions to describe motion, an infinite force or a null mass are still required to make a body accelerate like that.

 ![](./images/visual-quality_082.png)
 Left: $\color{aqua} y = -2x^3 + 3x^2$, $\color{magenta} y'$, $\color{green} y''$; right: $\color{gold} y = 6x^5 - 15x^4 + 10x^3$, $\color{magenta} y'$, $\color{green} y''$;